-This is not just a Salt Spring Island issue...
-Sometimes I get calls from potential purchasers thinking that the entire island has arsenic contamination problems.
+Arsenic contamination is not just a Salt Spring Island issue, Sometimes I get calls from potential purchasers thinking that the entire island has arsenic contamination problems.
 As far as I know the cases have been isolated, my overall study on the island has been quite minimal, there are lot's of water wells on Salt Spring Island.
 I've done quite a bit of work on the island over the years, so far I've not run into another Arsenic well, but that means little.

 What matters now is we need to understand the publicity still lingers quite strongly around this beautiful island many years later.
 As terrible as this was for the individuals involved it does not mean that the entire island has an arsenic concern or that other areas through-out country don't have an arsenic concern.
 There are many domestic water wells which have not had a thorough metal scan performed... when I'm called out to inspect I insist on it and you should too.
-If you're selling a Real Estate it makes much more sense to get this stuff together prior to listing... if you do have a concern then it can be dealt with prior to an offer coming in... why are we waiting for offers first?
+If you're selling Real Estate it makes much more sense to get this stuff together prior to listing.
 Has your Realtor explained this to you?

 Last but not least I receive calls and emails asking me which is the best arsenic filter to purchase, I'm not an arsenic specialist but arsenic is not removed by simply running it through an arsenic filter... arsenic is dissolved / in solution, it requires much more of a process than filtration alone.
 We don't have standard arsenic filters, there will always be a percentage that may not be removed and that % will increase as the system ages, even the remaining % can exceed permissible limits.